ournetworks/ournetworks.ca/about.md

 The term unceded acknowledges the dispossession of the land and the inherent rights that Musqueam, Squamish and Tsleil-Waututh hold to the territory.
 The term serves as a reminder that Musqueam, Squamish and Tsleil-Waututh have never left their territories and will always retain their jurisdiction and relationships with the territory.
 We are grateful to have the opportunity to work on this territory.

+_We credit [The City of Vancouver](https://vancouver.ca/people-programs/land-acknowledgement) for the language acknowledging the unceded territories._

 <pre role="img" aria-label="ASCII divider" class="font-display-mono aliased text-10 inline-flex max-w-prose overflow-hidden w-100">
 .:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*
 </pre>